jimypage0211/Capstone/README.md

 This project has the structure of a default Django app.
 In addition, it contains the following folders:
 * **Static folder:** This contains a folder called reservations that contains:
   - allRestaurants.js: The JS code for fetching and structuring the restaurant information
-  - reservation.js: The JS code for fetching and structuring the reservations information
+  - reservation.js: The JS code for fetching and structuring the reservation information
   - styles.css: In addition to bootstraps, this contains some styling code for the whole app

 * **Templates:** This contains a folder called reservations that contain the templates for the pages mentioned in the Pages section